docker-finance | modern accounting for the power-user https://evergreencrypto.co/

 The container's subprofile's shell script is where all subprofile commands and aliases exist.

-This file is generated on a per-subprofile basis and all custom code on a per-subprofile basis should go here.
+This file is generated on a per-subprofile basis and all custom code on a per-subprofile basis should go here (see Subprofile for details).

 Generate (or update) subprofile's fetch configuration?

-The container's fetch configuration is what all remote fetching relies on: prices, exchanges, blockchain explorers; all are configured here.
-See Container Configurations for details.
+The container's fetch configuration is what all remote fetching relies on: prices, exchanges, blockchain explorers; all are configured here (see Fetch for details).

 Generate (or update) subprofile's financial metadata?